 Stand your ground

 It is disheartening to see that prejudice still persists in our society, targeting individuals of different nationalities, backgrounds, and abilities.
 However, it is essential for us to remain resolute in our pursuit of equal rights and opportunities for everyone.
-Knowing and asserting our rights under the law can empower us to overcome barriers and achieve our dreams of finding an accessible property.
+Knowing and asserting our rights under the law can empower us to overcome barriers and achieve our dreams of finding accessible property.
 It is worth noting that the Americans with Disabilities Act (ADA) provides crucial protection against discrimination, ensuring that individuals with mental or physical disabilities have equal access to housing opportunities.
 Let us continue striving for a more inclusive and compassionate world.

 Know your options